lukeed/formee/readme.md

     if (!val) return 'Required';
     if (val.length < 8) return 'Must be at least 8 characters';
     if (val !== data.confirmPassword) return 'Please confirm your password!';
-    return true; // all good homey
+    return true; // all good homie
   }
 });
 ```